 The volume of the circuit is calculated in litres.
-That is everything after the isolation valve, not including the chamber in the case of the calibration phase.
+That is everything after the isolation valve.
 The $\Delta P/\Delta t$ comes from the slope of the curve in the "Test" phase as illustrated in the "Nominal case" above.
-Using excel, or another spread sheet, the data can be plotted as shown below.
+Using a spread sheet, the data can be plotted as shown below.

-On this scale the 5bar steps in compression are not clearly visible and the settle and test phases are also not visible.
+On this scale the 5bar steps in compression are not clearly visible as the settle and test phases are also not visible.
 These 3 phases must be isolated.
 The values taken after the maximum attained can be plotted, an example is given below;